What is SPSC?

 The Saskatchewan Principals' Short Course (SPSC) is sponsored by Saskatchewan Ministry of Education; the Saskatchewan School Boards Association; the Saskatchewan Teachers' Federation; Saskatchewan School-Based Leaders; and the League of Educational Administrators, Directors and Superintendents.

 The SPSC is open to teachers, teacher leaders, current or prospective Saskatchewan principals and vice-principals, others holding administrative responsibilities in schools (department heads, coordinators), and anyone else interested in developing their skills in instructional leadership.
 The sponsors of the Course are appreciative of the fact that many school boards in the Province nominate and financially assist at least one participant each year.
 However, because the Course is of interest to many Saskatchewan educators, individuals who wish to pay their own registration are invited to register, as well.

-Graduate students in the departments of Educational Administration and Curriculum Studies at the University of Saskatchewan are advised that, given the prior approval of their advisor, this seminar may be included as part of their Master's or PhD program of study.
+Graduate students in the departments of Educational Administration and Curriculum Studies at the University of Saskatchewan are advised that, given the prior approval of their advisor, this virtual conference may be included as part of their Master's or PhD program of study.

 SPSC Program Director

 Welcome to the Saskatchewan Principals’ Short Course 2021!
 Our experiences throughout the last year have confirmed the critical role that schools play in society, and most importantly, how strong leadership and informed decision-making are essential in facilitating learning in a safe environment.
 Dr. Squires has had extensive experience as a classroom teacher, special needs teacher and an in-school administrator, and understands the essential role that leadership plays in the daily lived experience of teachers and students.
 By investing your valuable time in this short course, we hope that you will gain deeper understandings of leadership, engage in recent leadership scholarship, and learn practical skills and knowledge to assist you in your leadership journey.